kagsteiner/RPGMaker_AICharacter/README.md

 - Let an NPC roam on its own, minding its own business and interacting with the player and environment as it wishes.
 - Let an NPC pursue a goal, and react on whether it (believes it) has reached the goal, decided it failed, or wants to continue.
 - Let an NPC trade items with the player (or other NPCs).
 NPCs can get items with a command, they can give them to the player, the player can give items to them.
+- Give an NPC money or take it from him, or let the LLM decide whether to give money to the player based on the prompt.
-- NPCs that want to go to a certain coordinate automatically do thiw by finding the shortest path there.
+- NPCs that want to go to a certain coordinate automatically do this by finding the shortest path there.
 - Decide what LLM you want to use, how dialogs should look like and how they should be positioned.
 - The commands tell the LLM the location of Player and all Events including its own.
 - The commands tell the LLM the complete interaction history.
+- Supports the languages the LLM supports.

 ## Commands
 ChatMenu has no command, it will create a "Chat" menu or a "Chat" button.